udem-dlteam/ribbit/README.md

 make rsc.exe
 ```

+## Usage Examples

-Here are a few examples (all assume that a `cd src` has been done first):
+Here are a few examples, all assume that a `cd src` and `make rsc.exe` has been done first :

 ### Use RSC to compile an R4RS compliant REPL to Python